 If corporate branding seems too robotic & personal branding seems too limited, Human Centered Branding may be right for you.

 The Human Centered Brand teaches you how to create a magnetic brand in a way that’s natural for you, and easy to implement.
 If you still haven't read the free sample chapter, you can do it now.
-(There's an email form on the book website, and at the bottom of this page.)
-The special price will last until August 6th, so make sure you order the book before then.
+(There's a download form on the book website, and at the bottom of this page.)

 If branding has been on your to-do list, this is the perfect resource to get started.
 Learn more about the book.